chander/fusionpbx/README.md

 1. Connect to the PFSense Firewall, and process to System->Advanced->Firewall & NAT
   1. Change the "Firewall Optimization Options" to "Conservative"
     * In theory, this might not be required, since FreeSwitch will send periodic INVITEs to ensure NAT connections are kept alive; but I did it anyways.
-  1. Go to Firewall -> Aliases and add am alias, called "Flowroute" with the following IP addresses/networks:
+  1. Go to Firewall -> Aliases and add an alias, called "Flowroute" with the following IP addresses/networks:
       * 216.115.69.144/32, 147.75.65.192/28, 34.226.36.32/28, 34.210.91.112/28, 147.75.60.160/28
       * Check with Flowroute for their latest IP address list.
   1. Go to Firewall -> NAT and add a new TCP/UDP rule that allows inbound packets from alias "Flowroute" on the WAN to the